mantidproject/mantidimaging/docs/overview.rst

 Mantid Imaging is written in Python and requires a CUDA capable GPU for full functionality.
 It runs on Linux and Windows.
 See :ref:`Installation` for more details.

-See the :ref:`User Guide` for an example taking data from a set of images to full reconstruction.
+See the :ref:`user-guide` for an example taking data from a set of images to full reconstruction.

 Features
 --------